There is no better Brexit deal to be had.

 From the EU’s perspective, this is generous.
 Britain can remain in the single market for goods without needing to pay into the EU budget or accepting free movement of people, like Norway.

-The problem for Britain is that the backstop would require it to obey EU regulations it would no longer have a say in making.
+The problem for Britain is that the backstop would require it to obey EU rules it would no longer have a say in making.
 For Brexiteers, this defeats the point of leaving.

-Nobody has yet come up with a better way to prevent a hard border between Northern Ireland and the Republic of Ireland while simultaneously preventing the need for a customs border between Northern Ireland and the rest of the UK, which is what a separate deal for Northern Ireland might do.
+Nobody has yet come up with a better way to prevent a hard border between Northern Ireland and the Republic of Ireland while simultaneously preventing the need for a customs border between Northern Ireland and the rest of the UK.

 Suffering the consequences